telerik/blazor-ui/common/lazy-load-assemblies-wasm/readme.md

             <BlazorWebAssemblyLazyLoad Include="System.Linq.Queryable.dll" />
         </ItemGroup>

-* Remove the Telerik services registration from `Program.cs`.
+1. Remove the Telerik services registration from `Program.cs`.

-* Move the localization service for the Telerik components from `Program.cs` to the `<TelerikRootComponent>` and its `Localizer` parameter (example available in the sample project).
+1. If you are using <a href="https://docs.telerik.com/blazor-ui/globalization/localization" target="_blank">localization</a> for the Telerik components, move the localization service for the Telerik components from `Program.cs` to the `Localizer` parameter of the `<TelerikRootComponent>` (example available in the sample project).
+The key thing is to instantiate the variable locally, it cannot be injected or present in the `@code { }` block as that will throw runtime errors.

-The last two items are required because lazy loading of assemblies does not support dynamic service injection, you can read more about that framework limitation in <a href="https://github.com/dotnet/aspnetcore/issues/27331#issuecomment-718870305" target="_blank">this Microsoft GitHub Issue</a>.
-This means that you cannot `inject` services that depend on or inherit code that will be lazy-loaded.
+> The last two items are required because lazy loading of assemblies does not support dynamic service injection, you can read more about that framework limitation in <a href="https://github.com/dotnet/aspnetcore/issues/27331#issuecomment-718870305" target="_blank">this Microsoft GitHub Issue</a>.
+This means that you cannot `inject` services that depend on or inherit code that will be lazy-loaded, nor can you use them as fields in the view-model of a component.

 ## Notes